 - One of the common law courses in Contracts, Property or Torts.
 Contracts and Property are year-long courses, 3 credit hours each semester.
 Torts is a fall semester, 4-credit hour course.

-- Legal Research and Writing (LRW) – 2 credit hours in the fall semester.
+- Legal Analysis, Writing and Research (LAWR) – 2 credit hours in the fall semester.

 - A student cannot take courses in lawyering skills such as Advocacy in Mediation, Appellate Advocacy, Business Planning, Client Counseling, Mediation, Negotiations, Pretrial Litigation and Trial Advocacy.